rfangit/rfangit.github.io/_posts/2025-04-01-info_cascades.md

    - The <b>rate</b> at which $Y$ learns about $X$ (governed by the production reaction)
    - The <b>rate</b> at which $X$'s state changes (governed by X's dynamics)

 Unlike the DPI, these new inequalities are dependent on the dynamics of the system involved and do not generalize.
 Furthermore, they're mathematically difficult to derive and work with.

-I'll discuss more on this topic in my next blog post, on <b>"Inequalities for Static Distributions in Biochemical Cascades"</b>.
+I'll discuss more on this topic in more detail in a future blog post, on <b>"Inequalities for Static Distributions in Biochemical Cascades"</b>.